rco98/Breast-Cancer-Classification-with-Traditional-ML/README.md

 This labels file will be used during model training and evaluation.

 ### 5.3 Train and Validate the Classification Model
-Once the `feature.csv` and `label.csv` files are ready, use the same `classification.ipynb` notebook to proceed with model training and validation.
+Once the `feature.csv` and `label.csv` files are ready, use the same `classification.ipynb` notebook, from the paragraph "**Preparing the Feature Dataframe and Labels Array**", to proceed with model training and validation.

 #### Available Models
 The following machine learning models are available for training: